 Save the system settings for a Linux guest operating system in a customization specification, which you can apply when cloning virtual machines or deploying virtual machines from templates.

 - Verify that all requirements for customization are met.
 See Guest Operating System Customization Requirements.

 - Verify that VMware Tools version 10.1.0 or later is installed.
 The customization fails if VMware Tools is version earlier than 10.1.0 and you attempt to run the customization script.

 - In the VMware Tools configuration, the

-enable-custom-scriptsoption is disabled by default for security reasons.
-When you attempt to run the customization script with a disabled
+enable-custom-scriptsoption is deactivated by default for security reasons.
+When you attempt to run the customization script with a deactivated

 enable-custom-scriptsoption, the customization fails with a customization error.For example, to enable the

 vmware-toolbox-cmdas root user with the